Contents

 Authorisations can be renewed in writing when the maximum period has expired.
 The Authorised Officer must consider the matter afresh, including taking into account the benefits of the surveillance to date, and any collateral intrusion that has occurred.

 The renewal will begin on the day when the authorisation would have expired.
-In exceptional circumstances, renewals may be granted orally in urgent cases and last for a period of seventy-two hours.
+In exceptional circumstances, renewals may be granted orally in urgent cases and last for a period of seventy two-hour.

 Equipment

 Each department shall keep a record of equipment held and to be used for the purposes of RIPA.
-A copy of the list of equipment should be forwarded to the Head of Legal Services in order for the central record of all equipment held by the Council to maintained and be kept up to date.
+A copy of the list of equipment should be forwarded to the Council Solicitor in order for the central record of all equipment held by the Council to maintained and be kept up to date.

 The equipment is to be held by the individual departments should be accessible by other departments within the Council in order to carry out the functions under RIPA.
 Appropriate training must be given to the individual installing and using the equipment to ensure that the equipment is correctly installed and that data recorded is fit for purpose and meets the objectives of the investigation.